Bill Diehl was born in February 1926 and began his career

 His radio career started in 1948 at WMIN in the Hamm Building in St. Paul.
 Below is a photo of Stuart A. Lindman holding pictures of Steve Cannon, Merle Edwards, and Bill Diehl in 1949.
 Photo courtesy Stuart A. Lindman via the Pavek Museum of Broadcasting.

-mostly doing radio but also some TV.
-Below is a photo
+also at WTCN, mostly doing radio but also some TV.

-of Ken Anderson, Stuart A. Lindman, and Bill at WTCN-AM.
+Ken Anderson, Stuart A. Lindman, and Bill at WTCN-AM.
+The photo from 1957 courtesy Pavek Museum of Broadcasting.

 As a promotion, in November 1958 Jim Ramsburg cooked up the Radio Wonders basketball team.
 WDGY Jocks teamed up with professionals Ed Kalafat, Bobby Cox, Jim Springer, and Corky Devlin, possibly former Minneapolis Lakers.
 The team could not play high school and college teams, but would go out to small towns for exhibition games.
 Some not so happily as others, he admits.
 Proceeds would go to a charity mutually agreed upon by the two teams.
 The photo below, provided by Jim Ramsburg to the Pavek Museum of Broadcasting, shows Jack Thayer holding the ball.
 Clockwise from Jack are Bill Diehl, Don Kelly, Dan Daniel, Stanley Mack, and Ramsburg.